jondowson/zkp/README.md

    ```

 2. **Run the application:**
    Each subfolder of the lib folder creates a proof for a certain dataset attribute, e.g. uniqueness of rows.
+   See the lib folder for a list of proofs.

    ```bash
    // To run natively use this command.